Vyral/will-cook/_posts/2025-07-14-what-s-causing-the-real-estate-slowdown-in-palm-springs-in-2025.md

 **Sellers need to meet today’s market.** If you plan to sell, it’s essential to adjust your expectations.
 Use recent data when pricing your home, prepare it for showings, and address any visible issues before listing.
 Buyers are ready, but they are not overpaying.

-The Palm Springs market is not in trouble, but it is transitioning to a buyer's market.
+The Palm Springs market is not in trouble, but it is transitioning to a buyer’s market.
 Those who stay informed and flexible will be in the best position to move forward.
 If you’re thinking about selling or buying and want a clear strategy based on the latest data, feel free to call or text me at **760-774-3066** or email me at [Will@WillCookRealEstate.com](mailto:Will@WillCookRealEstate.com).
 I’m here to help explore your options and guide you through this shifting market condition.